-- When our immune system is working properly, we don’t even notice it.
-It’s when the performance of our immune system is compromised that we face illness.
+- When the immune system is working properly, you don’t even notice it.
+It’s when the performance of the immune system is compromised that you face illness.

-- Plants, herbs and minerals can be used to prevent and fight infections due to their antimicrobial and immune-boosting properties.
+- Plants, herbs, minerals, foods and lifestyle changes can be used to prevent and fight infections due to their antimicrobial and immune-boosting properties.